tradler/tradler.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in Economics at the University of Michigan.
-I am an applied microeconomist, whose research focuses on public economics and labor economics.
+I am an applied microeconomist, whose research focuses on public finance and labor economics.

 I am on the 2023-2024 job market.